pierluc-codes/dnd-campaigns/evil/homebrew.md

 Rules:
 * Standing guard is not considered as rest.
-* To gain the bonus of rest, a PC must rest at least 8h (4h for elves) every ~24h.
+* To gain the bonus of rest, a PC must rest at least 8h every ~24h.
 This block can be splitted between the whole period.
 * If the player cannot cover it's minimum period, it will automatically gain one point of exhuastion.
 * To recover spell slots, a PC must cover his required rest period consecutively.
+* Elves has half required period for meditation (4h)
+* Elves can split their meditation period in 2h block.
+Interrupting someone that is operating on a 4h block will cancel the resting block of this individual.

 ## Monster frenzy